aditya2145/Email-Campaign-App/README.md

 # Email-Campaign-App

-A schema-driven, adaptive **Email Campaign Engine** built with the MERN stack.
-Marketers can create multi-step, logic-based email sequences that respond to user behavior like email opens, delays, and conditional branching — all automated.
+This Email Campaign Manager is a lightweight, schema-driven tool for creating and tracking multi-step, condition-based email sequences.
+It allows marketers or product teams to automate and personalize email flows for engagement, reactivation, or onboarding campaigns.

 ---

 ## 🚀 Features

-- 🎯 Create dynamic email campaigns with customizable logic
-- 📬 Automatically send emails based on user behavior
-- 🕐 Add wait periods between campaign steps
+- Create email campaigns using predefined templates (currently one available, but built to scale for use cases like onboarding, re-engagement, promotions, and more)
+- Sends emails using Nodemailer with Gmail SMTP
-- 🔍 Track email opens using invisible pixel tracking
+- Track email opens using invisible pixel tracking
-- 📊 Track campaign progress per user
+- Handle wait steps, conditions, and email delivery logic
-- 🎛 Filter users by Pending / Interested / Not Interested
+- Filter campaign users by status (Pending, Interested, Not Interested)
-- 🧩 Predefined campaign templates with editable content
+- View each user's current progress step and actions

 ---